Unicornsprotocol/Unic-Contracts/README.md

-# Rigelprotocol
+# Unicornsprotocol
 Holds Our Token Contracts.

-Rigel Protocol is a Decentralized protocol of several DeFi products.
-Rigel Protocol is completely considered, initiated, developed, and driven by the Rigel Protocol community.
+Unicorns Protocol is a Decentralized financial (DeFi) based on Decentralized Autonomous Organization (DAO)